ammarm08/technical-posts/posts/sicp-notes.md

 A search can often be re-characterized as minimizing the interval of uncertainty.
 You improve the search by identifying a better interval to minimize, then minimizing that interval more and more efficiently.
 Then depending on the type of data and requirements of your search, you think about what room for error you can allow.

-Philosophically, I'm tickled -- to search for something well:

-1. Understand what you're searching for.

-2. Understand where you're searching.

-3. Identify the interval to minimize.

-4. Determine your error tolerance.

 ### <a name="data-objects">Data Objects and Message Dispatching</a>

 > We see that the ability to manipulate procedures as objects automatically provides the ability to represent compound data.
 > This may seem a curiosity now, but procedural representations of data will play a central role in our programming repertoire.

-Data abstractions become extremely useful constructs when we're managing the access, shape, and flow of information we're dealing with.
+Data abstractions become extremely useful constructs when we're managing the flow and access patterns of information we're dealing with.
 What if we wanted to implement a `Fraction` data type as a numerator-denominator pair?
 We could define the following procedure:

 ```js
 const fraction = (numerator, denominator) => (dispatch) => dispatch(numerator, denominator)